sensologica/sensologica/README.md

 Hi there!

 I'm Artem.
-I'm a product designer who loves to code and tinker with all things web.
+I'm a web developer with a passion for user experience.

 I run Sensologica -- my web design and development studio -- from the beautiful city of Paris.